ZCD Architects is a multidisciplinary practice whose work ranges from award-winning buildings to masterplanning and

 WHO WE ARE

-Dinah is a Mayor's Design Advocate for the Mayor of London, a Design Review Panel member for Harrow, a member of the Hackney Regeneration Design Advice Group, an advisor to A New Direction Challenge London, TCPA inclusive communities and an editorial advisor at apolitical.
+Dinah is a Mayor's Design Advocate for the Mayor of London, a Design Review Panel member for Harrow and Hounslow councils, a member of the Hackney Regeneration Design Advice Group, an advisor to A New Direction Challenge London, TCPA inclusive communities and an editorial advisor at apolitical.
 She is a fellow of the RSA.

 Alongside working in practice, Cordula has been teaching for 17 years at universities in the UK and across Europe.
 Her teaching agendas focus on the potential of architecture to drive social sustainability.